Tanglifei/PPT/PITCHME.md

 ---

 ### Publication&Study Time Plan
- * Spend first 2-3 out of 8 years on building knowledge and define specific research angle
+ * Spend first 2-3 out of 8 years on building knowledge and define the specific research angle
  * Aiming at have the gap analyse paper ready at year 2
  * State of art paper as intermediate paper at year 1
  * Plan to and attend courses intensively during first 2-3 years to facilitate build knowledge base